-INFT 803 - Complex Adaptive Systems, Knowledge, and Systems Management (3:3:0) Complexity theory is an emerging field of study that is evolving from several major knowledge areas: mathematics, physics, biology, economics, organizational science, computational intelligence and systems engineering.
+IT 803 - Complex Adaptive Systems, Knowledge, and Systems Management (3:3:0) Complexity theory is an emerging field of study that is evolving from several major knowledge areas: mathematics, physics, biology, economics, organizational science, computational intelligence and systems engineering.
 It is a needed set of endeavors brought about by two realities.
 The first is that modern science often does not reflect all of reality, but only the part of reality that is ordered, linear, ergodic, isolatable, predictable, observable, and controllable.
 The second reality is that modern trends toward disciplinary specialization run counter to the major need for knowledge integration and transdisciplinarity for resolution of contemporary issues.
 Fundamentally, a system is complex when we cannot understand it through simple cause-and-effect relationships or other standard methods of systems analysis.
 In a complex system, we cannot reduce the interplay of individual elements to the study of those individual elements considered in isolation.
 Often, several different models of the complete system, each at a different level of abstraction, are needed.
 There are several sciences of complexity, and they generally deal with approaches to understanding the dynamic behavior of units that range from individual organisms to the largest economic, technical, social, and political organizations.
 Many of these studies are agent or element based and involve complex adaptive systems and hierarchical systems.
 The structure and behavior of these complex systems is not dictated uniquely by the edicts of a leader, but emerges and evolves in a natural manner through the interactions of the agents.
 One measure of system complexity may be the complexity of the simulation model necessary to effectively predict system behavior.
 The more the simulation model must look like the actual system to yield the same behavior, the more complex the system.
 As a general rule, we cannot create models that will accurately predict the outcomes of complex systems.
 We can, however, create a model that will accurately simulate the processes the system will use to create a given output.
 This awareness has profound impacts for economic, organizational, and many other efforts that are concerned with systems of systems that are also of large scale and scope.
 Most studies of complex systems often run completely counter to the trend toward increasing fragmentation, compartmentalization, and specialization in most academic disciplines.
 The current trend in complexity studies is to reintegrate the fragmented interests of disciplines into a common pathway.
-Without a cohesive systems ecology to guide the use of information and associated knowledge, and without the necessary knowledge integration, the engineering and management of complex systems is unlikely.
+Without a cohesive systems ecology to guide development and use of information and associated knowledge, and without the necessary knowledge integration, engineering and management of complex systems is unlikely.
+There will be extensive use of the Internet as a knowledge acquisition tool.
+Hopefully, the course will provide the background for additional readings, study, and research in these areas.
+There are 4 principal course components.